-Whichever side of that fence you sit, its performance can't be questioned.
-Its innovative design has a thick-walled ceramic case that makes it a fantastic grill and smoker.
+Whichever side of that fence you sit, its performance can’t be questioned.
+Its innovative design has a thick-walled ceramic case that makes it fantastic at searing and smoking.

 With features such as the Airlift Hinge for simple opening and closure, the ‘Divide and Conquer Flexible Cooking System’ which provides you unparalleled flexibility to cook with distinct grate configurations, along with also the ‘Kontrol Tower Top Vent’ for optimum precision and control when handling heat.

 Additionally, it is a top choice if you prefer to grill different foods at precisely the exact same time due to the innovative flexibility of its Divide and Conquer multi-level and heat-deflection system.